 Self-employed teachers: we salute you.

-Worse, not only can claims come at you from almost any direction but for all sorts of reasons.
-It could be that your student didn't get the stellar grade they were expecting in their exam, and says it's your fault.
+Not only can claims come at you from almost any direction but for all sorts of reasons.
+It could be that your student didn't get the stellar grade they were expecting in their exam and says it's your fault.
 Or a parent claims you taught their child an outdated syllabus.

 Easy ways you can help yourself

 We're not here to, um, teach you how to do your job.
-But we do have a few choice tips for minimising your chances of a claim:
+But we do have some risk tips and insurance advice for teachers to help minimise your chances of a claim:

 - Make sure the lesson matches the student.
 It's difficult for students to progress if the work you set is either too difficult or too easy.
 You need to find the right pitch - or it could mean resentfulness, missed targets, and accusations you're not doing your job properly.

 - Know the syllabus inside out.
 Exam syllabuses change all the time, so double-check that you and your student are working to the current version.